NurAsbihi/PasteDoc/README.md

 # PasteDoc

-K, so baaically, a Pastebin ripoff.
+K, so basically, a Pastebin ripoff.